Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Model Estimation

 and

-The main difference between these two classes of estimators is that the weights of the \texttt{TLGRF} estimator (\ref{GRFAD}) are adaptive to the relevant features, while the weights of the OLS estimators (\ref{OLSNAD}), as specified in (\ref{olsweight}), are non-adaptive.
-In other words, by allowing for more flexible weighting, the \texttt{TLGRF} estimator \eqref{T3r} generalizes the OLS estimators with non-adaptive fitting windows.
-A formal analysis of how these two fitting window selection approaches affect the bias-variance tradeoff of their corresponding estimators are presented in Appendix \ref{AppendixBiasVariance}.
+The two estimators differ along two key dimensions.
+First, the OLS estimator (\ref{OLSNAD}) pools observations only over time within the same county, while \texttt{TLRF} estimator (\ref{GRFAD}) pools data across both time and counties.
+Second and more importantly, the weights of the \texttt{TLRF} estimator (\ref{GRFAD}) are adaptive to the relevant features, while the weights of the OLS estimators (\ref{OLSNAD}), as specified in (\ref{olsweight}), are non-adaptive.
+In other words, by allowing for more flexible weighting, the \texttt{TLRF} estimator \eqref{T3r} generalizes the OLS estimators with non-adaptive fitting windows.
+A formal analysis of how these two fitting window selection approaches affect the bias-variance tradeoff of their corresponding estimators is presented in Appendix \ref{AppendixBiasVariance}.